 The more people see your name, the deeper it sinks into their head.
 And before you know it, everyone will start recognizing your business and what you do.

-Why people don’t republish their content.
+Why people don’t republish their content on Medium.

 However, despite all of the amazing benefits you can get from republishing content onto Medium, people still don’t do it.
 In fact, they sweat with hesitation.
 And it’s because of this:

 You can clearly see this fear by reading through the comments on Chelsea’s post, How to Get More Traffic from Every Post by Republishing on Medium.